pagkly/Zed/Investopedia3/Log-Normal Distribution.md

 Normal distributions may present a few problems that log-normal distributions can solve.
 Mainly, normal distributions can allow for negative random variables while log-normal distributions include all positive variables.

-One of the most common applications where log-normal distributions are used in finance is in the [analysis of stock prices](https://finance.zacks.com/stock-prices-considered-lognormal-10606.html).
+One of the most common applications where log-normal distributions are used in finance is in the [[analysis of stock prices]](https://finance.zacks.com/stock-prices-considered-lognormal-10606.html).
 The potential returns of a stock can be graphed in a normal distribution.
 The prices of the stock however can be graphed in a log-normal distribution.
 The log-normal distribution curve can therefore be used to help better identify the compound return that the stock can expect to achieve over a period of time.

 Note that log-normal distributions are positively [skewed](https://www.investopedia.com/terms/s/skewness.asp) with long right tails due to low mean values and high variances in the random variables.

 **Lognormal Distribution in Excel**

-Lognormal distribution can be done [in Excel](https://support.office.com/en-us/article/lognorm-dist-function-eb60d00b-48a9-4217-be2b-6074aee6b070).
+Lognormal distribution can be done [[in Excel]](https://support.office.com/en-us/article/lognorm-dist-function-eb60d00b-48a9-4217-be2b-6074aee6b070).
 It is found in the statistical functions as LOGNORM.DIST.

 Excel defines it as the following: